 In infants, hyperthyroidism is rare but potentially life-threatening.
 It develops in fetuses of women with current or prior Graves disease.
 In Graves disease, maternal autoantibodies against the thyroid receptor for thyroid-stimulating hormone (TSH) overstimulate thyroid hormone production by binding to TSH receptors in the thyroid gland.
 These antibodies cross the placenta and cause thyroid hyperfunction in the fetus (intrauterine Graves disease), which can result in fetal death or preterm birth due to fetal hyperactivity or tachycardia.
 Because infants clear the antibodies after birth, neonatal Graves disease is usually transient.
 However, because the clearance rate varies, duration of neonatal Graves disease varies.

 In children and adolescents, Graves disease is the cause of hyperthyroidism in > 90% of cases.
-There is an increased incidence of Graves disease during puberty, with 80% of cases occurring after 11 years of age.
+It is not common before 5 years of age.
+Incidence of Graves disease increases during puberty, with peak incidence between 10 years and 15 years of age (1).
 The primary mechanism is stimulating antibodies for the TSH receptor.
 Other antibodies block the TSH receptor, and the balance between stimulating and blocking determines the severity of Graves disease.
 Many children with Graves disease have a family history of autoimmune thyroid disease or other autoimmune conditions.
 Children with trisomy 21 are at increased risk of Graves disease.

-In infants, symptoms and signs of hyperthyroidism include irritability, feeding problems, hypertension, tachycardia, exophthalmos, goiter ( дивитися Вроджений зоб), frontal bossing, and microcephaly.
+In infants, symptoms and signs of hyperthyroidism include irritability, feeding problems, hypertension, tachycardia, exophthalmos, goiter, frontal bossing, and microcephaly.
 Other early findings are failure to thrive, vomiting, and diarrhea.
 Affected infants almost always recover within 6 months; the course is rarely longer.
-The onset and severity of symptoms also vary depending on whether the mother is taking antithyroid drugs.
-If the mother is not taking drugs, infants are hyperthyroid at birth; if the mother is taking drugs, infants may not become hyperthyroid until the drugs are metabolized at about 3 to 7 days.
-More than 95% of children born to mothers with Graves disease present with symptoms within the first month of life; rarely, presentation is delayed into the second month.
+The onset and severity of symptoms also vary depending on whether the mother is taking antithyroid medications.
+If the mother is not taking antithyroid medications, infants are hyperthyroid at birth; if the mother is taking antithyroid medications, infants may not become hyperthyroid until the medications are metabolized at about 3 to 7 days.
+Most children with hyperthyroidism born to mothers with Graves disease present with symptoms within the first month of life; rarely, presentation is delayed into the second month.

 In children and adolescents, symptoms of acquired Graves disease may include sleep difficulties, hyperactivity, emotional lability, marked decrease in concentration and school performance, heat intolerance, diaphoresis, fatigue, weight loss, increased frequency of bowel movements, tremor, and palpitations.
 Signs include diffuse goiter, tachycardia, and hypertension.
 Graves ophthalmopathy occurs in up to one third of children.
 Although eye findings are less dramatic than in adults, children may have eyelid lag or red or prominent eyes, sometimes with proptosis (exophthalmos).
 Children and adolescents may present with alterations in growth, including growth acceleration and advanced bone age.
 The onset and progression through puberty are usually not affected by hyperthyroidism, with the exception of oligomenorrhea or amenorrhea noted in some girls.